prodevzla/pokedex/README.md

 ++search input field visibility must be inside the uiState from the viewModel. bug: when searching for a name and clicking a pokemon, when coming back, the list is still filtered but the input field is not visible. fixed with rememberSaveable

+--start working on the design of the pokemonDetails screen

 ++check if Filter model should change selection from item to integer

 --create game versions screen ?